 The 12-week lifestyle modification study on overweight men neatly showed how walking and testosterone increase go hand in hand.
 Increased physical activity was the driving factor in higher serum testosterone levels, independent of the changes in weight.

 Few other studies show that physically active men have higher testosterone levels than their sedentary peers, and that sedentary guys can quite easily regain their hormonal mojo by just being more physically active, in a way or another…

 …And remember, it doesn’t have to be super-high intensity running or heavy weight-lifting that gets your T-levels soaring (even though both of those things do just that), regular walking and many recreational activities such as chopping trees or mowing the lawn work as well.
-Maybe start from getting a pedometer and walking 10,000 steps a day.
+Maybe start from getting a pedometer (affiliate link) and walking 10,000 steps a day.
 That’s easy and scientifically proven to boost your testosterone levels.